-The year was 1965, and Denys Fisher introduced the little ones to mathematics with a set of ridged plastic shapes known as Spirograph.
+The year was 1965, and British engineer Denys Fisher introduced the little ones to mathematics with a set of ridged plastic shapes known as Spirograph (based on an invention by Polish mathematician Bruno Abakanowicz).

-This amazing toy was nothing more than plastic circles and shapes with ridged edges (like gears) that created the most intricate designs when a pen traced the path of the small shape as it rolled along inside of the bigger circle.
+This amazing toy was nothing more than plastic circles and shapes with plastic teeth along the edges (like gears) that created the most intricate designs when a pen traced the path of the small shape as it rolled along inside the bigger circle.

-It seemed so simple, and yet these two pieces of plastic and a pen miraculously created the most elaborate patterns of swirls and shapes.
+It seemed so simple, and yet these two pieces of plastic and a pen miraculously created the most elaborate patterns of geometric swirls and shapes.
+It was dubbed “Toy of the Year” in 1967.
+More than 45 years later, in 2014, it was again a Toy of the Year finalist in two categories.

 The weird thing about Spirograph was that you never knew when you were finished.
 Ultimately you would just go around and around and around until you eventually ripped a hole in your masterpiece with the pen.